yaitec/langflow-streamlit/README.md

    python -m langflow-streamlit run
    ```

-2. Run only the Streamlit frontend and API backend:
+2. Run only the Streamlit backend and API:
    ```bash
    python -m langflow-streamlit run --streamlit-only
    ```

+Note: Running only the Streamlit backend is useful when you want to use Langflow-created flows in your Streamlit application without running the full Langflow instance.

 ---